sauravpradhan/CarOS_Light/README.md

-Use old phones for using this ROM
+Use old phones/tables for using this ROM (Car Dashboard) Use cases
-Use cases
 1) Car OS like AOSP ROM for phones(Modified launcher3), Old phones to be mounted in cars without display
 2) Music